ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 }
 ```

-Our *btnWait* function instead of busy waiting for *state* or *deadline* uses the *btnev* variable of type *rtos.EventFlag* to sleep until something will happen.
+Our *btnWait* function, instead of busy waiting for *state* or *deadline*, uses the *btnev* variable of type *rtos.EventFlag* to sleep until something will happen.
 You can of course use a channel instead of *rtos.EventFlag* but the latter one is much cheaper.

 #### The *main* function